AllenDang/gimu/README.md

 Strongly suggest NOT to use this project anymore, the auto-generated cgo wrapper of Nuklear has a random crash issue which is hard to fix (because cgo doesn't provide detail information about where the crash exactly happened).

 Please consider to use (giu)[https://github.com/AllenDang/giu] instead.
-It's very stable and activily developed.
+It's very stable and actively developed.

 Cross-platform GUI for go based on nuklear.